Analyzing Stock data Using Django and React [Part 1]

 The login endpoint

-was configured to return a token upon valid credentialsTo ensure that the login endpoint works without prior authentication, the
+/auth/token/login/was configured to return a token upon valid credentialsTo ensure that the login endpoint works without prior authentication, the

-for the view were set toAllowAny
+permission_classesfor the view were set toAllowAny1 2 3 4

 from rest_framework.permissions import AllowAny class CustomTokenCreateView(APIView): permission_classes = [AllowAny] ...